 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were given antipsychotic medications.
-While antipsychotic drugs may be helpful for many patients, it is important to ensure these drugs are being used only where medically required.
-In some situations, excessive reliance on these medications may suggest that a nursing home is using these drugs to control patient behavior.
+This is the percentage of residents who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to make sure these drugs are being used only where medically required.
+In limited situations, high levels of antipsychotic drug use may suggest a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication